mabel-dev/opteryx/docs/Contributor Guide/Set Up Guides/90 MacOS.md

-# Set Up Guide (Debian/Ubuntu)
+# MacOS

-This guide will help you to set up a Debian or Ubuntu workstation to work with the code and develop Opteryx.
+This guide will help you to set up a MacOS workstation to work with the code and develop Opteryx.

+This has been tested on intel-based Macs.

 ## Setting Up

 ### 1. Install Python

 **3.10 recommended**

 We recommmend using [pyenv](https://github.com/pyenv/pyenv) to install and manage Python environments, particularly in development and test environments.